Indulge in these delicious Orange Chicken Meatballs. They’re zesty, simple to whip up, and always a hit with the family.

 Instructions

 - In a large mixing bowl, combine the milk and panko breadcrumbs.
 Allow to soak for 5 minutes.
-Add the chicken, egg, garlic, green onion, soy sauce, ginger, salt and pepper.
+Add the chicken, egg, garlic, green onion, soy sauce, ginger, salt, and pepper.
 Using your hands, mix together just until combined (overworking it will cause the meatballs to be dense).

 - Place the meatballs in a large bowl and cover with sauce.
-Toss to coat, serve hot.
+Toss to coat, and serve hot.

 Hi I made these orange chicken meatballs for the first time and the sauce was really dark.
 They were delicious but looked nothing like photo.
 Can you explain why?